Zylon/Red-Black-BDiscord-Theme/README.md

 # Welcome
 This is my repo for css skins I'll make and edit along the time.
-For any bug reports and/or questions, visit my [Discord server](https://discord.gg/sbZgha2)
+For any bug reports and/or questions, visit my [Discord server.](https://discord.gg/sbZgha2)

 # Red and Black theme
-The Red and Black theme is mostly focused on black, with bring red elements mixed in.
+The Red and Black theme is mostly focused on black, while bringing red accents into the mix.
 Perfectly for edge lords, or if you don't want your eyes to burn when you open discord at mid-night.

 ### Example Screenshots